Ell06arch/CareCode/README.md

 ---

 ## **Acknowledgments**
-Developed as part of the **SheCode Africa AI/ML Track** challenge on maternal mental health.
+Developed as part of the **SheCode Africa AI/ML Challenge (August–September 2025)** on maternal mental health.